-About the Program of Study Pages Degrees, Certificates or Designed Skill Sets Offered A listing of what types of credentials a student can earn in each program area.
-Program Information Describes the program, career and employment opportunities, special requirements for the program and who to contact for more information about the program or for advisement (TVI recommends that all students see an advisor or counselor before choosing a major or enrolling in classes).
+A listing of what types of credentials a student can earn in each program area.
+Program Information Describes the program, career and employment opportunities, special requirements for the program and whom to contact for more information about the program or for advisement.
+(TVI recommends that all students see an advisor or counselor before choosing a major or enrolling in classes.)
+Technical Competencies All TVI degrees and certificates list technical competencies.
+(See page 5 for details.)